-As the use of social media spreads beyond marketing teams, there is a notable overlap between job roleswhich, traditionally, haven’t really mixed.
+As the use of social media spreads beyond marketing teams, there is a notable overlap between job roles; which, traditionally, haven’t really mixed.
 For example, both sales and HR departments can learn a lot from (and should aim to work with) marketers.
-One of the main reasons for this is that social media communication relies on the ability to put yourself in your audience’s shoes, and to share insights that will engage those audiences.
-This is something that marketers are used to doing, but that HR and sales teams must now integrate into their own workflows in order to compete on social networks.
+One of the main reasons for this is that social media communication relies on the ability to put yourself in your audience’s shoes; and to share insights that will engage those audiences.
+This is something that marketers are used to doing; but also something that HR and sales teams must now integrate into their own workflows in order to compete on social networks.

 For more on this democratization of business practices, read Employee Advocacy and the Uberization of Communication in the Enterprise and Social Selling: Bridging the Gap between Marketing and Sales.